-On March 18 the Church marks the repose of Saint Nikolai of Zicha.
+The Church lovingly marks the repose of Saint Nikolai of Zicha.

 Nikolai Velimirovich was born in 1880 to a large family in the village of Lelich, Serbia, and spent his early years there.
 He was educated in Belgrade and Switzerland, earning a doctorate in theology in 1909.

 The next years were filled with activity.
 He was tonsured a monk, keeping the name Nikolai.
 Ordained to the priesthood, he was then given the rank of archimandrite.
-He taught at his alma mater in Belgrade, using the summers to study in Russia.
+He taught at his alma mater in Belgrade and used the summers to study in Russia.
 He went to England to lecture at Oxford and received honorary doctorates from Cambridge University and Glasgow University.
 In 1919 he returned to Serbia, where he was consecrated a bishop and appointed to the Dioceses of Zicha and Ochrid.

 After two years as a missionary bishop in the United States, Bishop Nikolai went back to Ochrid.
 It was then that he wrote the "Prologue from Ochrid."
 Its English translator, Mother Maria, describes the book: "The blend of lives of the saints and solid Christian teaching makes a rich mixture that is loved and valued in the Serbian-speaking world."
 Bishop Nikolai himself had the vision to add the lives of 200 saints "from different Orthodox peoples" to the older Slavonic Prologue, thus making his book widely useful to more people seeking to learn about holy people in many countries.